 Feed-Time Aggression Q & A

-Julie Goodnight Q&A Feed-Time Aggression; Maintaining the Right Lead Q: Why do some horses feel threatened when it comes to their food, and in return behave in an aggressive way at meal times?
-What can I do to prevent food-time aggression and stay safe at feeding time? –Chloe Martin A: A horse’s aggression at feed […]
+Question: Why do some horses feel threatened when it comes to their food, and in return behave in an aggressive way at meal times?
+What can I do to prevent food-time aggression and stay safe

 3 Leadership Activities